 You may gain or lose weight.

-Some people who are frequently anxious may note a significant change in their appetite, most notably, a desire to reach for the nearest snack food, and there’s a biological reason for this.
-“Being chronically stressed and having elevated cortisol levels can stimulate cravings for sugary foods which, giving into, can cause weight gain.” says Dr. Davidson.
+Some people who are frequently anxious may note a significant change in their appetite — most notably, a desire to reach for the nearest snack food.
+There’s a biological reason for this: “Being chronically stressed and having elevated cortisol levels can stimulate cravings for sugary foods which, giving into, can cause weight gain,” Dr. Davidson says.
 “However, having high cortisol levels itself can be correlated to weight gain as well.”

 On the other side, many anxious individuals find that they lose their appetite, leading to weight loss.
 Studies have indicated that adaptogenic herbs like ashwagandha and rhodiola can reduce the body’s physiological response to stress, which can in turn provide some relief from anxiety.